Age-Related Cognitive Decline: The Science That Slows It Down

 Contact us to schedule a free phone consultation with a client ambassador and learn more about how the Aviv Medical Program can help optimize your brain health and performance.

 We all experience lapses in memory now and then, especially as we age.
 For most of us, these minor cognitive issues are usually just annoyances.
-But if your cognitive issues are interfering with your daily life, they could be the beginning of something far more serious.
-Read on to learn more about the risk factors for Alzheimer’s disease and how you can preserve your cognitive health.
+But if your cognitive issues interfere with your daily life, they could be the beginning of something much more serious.

-What is Alzheimer’s Disease?
-Early signs and symptoms
+What Is Alzheimer’s Disease?

 Alzheimer’s disease is a form of dementia that impacts a person’s ability to think, reason, and remember.
-It can severely impact quality of life as it progresses, eventually becoming completely debilitating.
-The most common type of Alzheimer’s disease is late-onset Alzheimer’s disease with symptoms usually emerging in a person’s mid-60s.
+As it progresses, Alzheimer’s can severely affect quality of life, eventually becoming completely debilitating.

 According to the Alzheimer’s Association, ten early warning signs of late-onset Alzheimer’s disease include: